-- 4. Contact health care taxing districts, (local government entities which collect funds for a specific cause, such as health care). - 5.
-Contact participants in the local service network, following agency protocols: - a.
-Senior Centers. - b.
-Area Agencies on Aging. - c.
-Community Care for the Elderly provider agencies. - d.
-Elder Helplines. - e.
-Department of Children and Families. - 6.
-Consider all sources of help: - a.
-Families, friends and volunteers. - b.
-Churches, temples, synagogues or other religious groups. - c.
-Local service clubs and civic organizations. - d.
-Local taxing districts. - E. Develop a comprehensive list of possible resources.
-Learn the specifics of services offered by each provider and be aware of eligibility requirements for each. - F. Identify a key person and a backup contact with each provider.
-Write down phone numbers and when key persons are available. - 1.
-Use available services, including services covered by insurance companies and employee assistance programs. - 2.
+- ii.
+Consider which DOEA and non-DOEA funded services and activities are available to best meet the client's needs, and - iii.
+Consider all options, including insurance, employee assistance, and faith- based programs. - d.
+Become familiar with the services and community resources available.
+The following are suggested ways to learn what is available: - Talk with veteran case managers; - ii.
+Use the resource directories produced by organizations and associations in the area, telephone directories, and web resources; - iii.
+Check with local employers and review insurance coverage; - iv.
+Contact health care taxing districts, (local government entities which collect funds for a specific cause, such as health care); - v.
+Contact participants in the local service network, following agency protocols, such as Senior Centers, Area Agencies on Aging, Community Care for the Elderly provider agencies, Elder Helplines and FL Department of Children and Families, and - vi.
+Consider all sources of help including families, friends and volunteers; churches, temples, synagogues or other religious groups; local service clubs and civic organizations; and local taxing districts. - e.
+Develop a comprehensive list of possible resources.
+Learn the specifics of services offered by each provider and be aware of eligibility requirements for each. - f.
+Identify a key person and a backup contact with each provider.
+Write down phone numbers and when key persons are available. - i.
+Use available services, including services covered by insurance companies and employee assistance programs. - ii.
 Consider how to enhance the client's quality of life within the context of his or her life situation.